 The majority of the Company's revenues are denominated in either US Dollars or Euros whilst the majority of its operating costs are in Sterling.
 The Company is therefore exposed to significant foreign currency risk due to fluctuations in exchange rates.
-This may result in gains or losses with respect to movements in exchange rates which may be material and may also cause fluctuations in reported financial information that are not necessarily related to the Company's operating results.
+This may result in gains or losses with respect to movements in exchange rates and increases or decreases in the Sterling value of revenues which may be material and may also cause fluctuations in reported financial performance and information that are not necessarily related to the Company's operating results.